TechJourneyer/db_assistant/README.md

 1. Include the necessary files in your PHP code
 2. Use the functions and classes provided by the project
 3. Customize the code as needed for your own use case

+Feel free to explore and modify the code to suit your specific database and requirements.